 As many of you know I went to Sicily in April this year and haven’t stopped gushing about it since.
-I traveled to two different areas of the region- the Southern Eastern Sicily that includes Val di Noto and Western Sicily that includes the capital Palermo.
-You can read many of my Palermo posts here.
+I traveled to two different areas of the region- the Southern Eastern Sicily that includes the Val di Noto and Western Sicily that includes the capital Palermo.

 How to Reach Modica:

-From Catania airport there is an AST bus that takes you to the town in about 2 hours.
-The bus stop is right outside the airport and is not hard to miss.
-Another nearest airport to Modica is the Comiso airport but Catania has better connectivity.
+Take a flight to Catania from any of the main cities in Italy.
+Outside the Catania airport, there is an AST bus that takes you to town.
+The bus stop is right outside the Catania airport and hard to miss.
+Modica is 2 hours from Catania.

 There is no train station as of now (April 2016).